bahmutov/qunit-helpful/README.md

 ```

 *qunit-helpful* automatically rewrites your tests before QUnit executes them,
-adding the condition *souce* to the message string.
+adding the condition *source* to the message string.
 Thus you can skip writing the
 same stuff

 ```js